mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Single View Trigger Generator or Single View Creator (sv-patch)

-**Definition**: The Projection Update or `pr-update` message informs the listener (typically the Single View Trigger Generator) that a Projection's record has been updated, inserted or deleted.
+**Description**: The Projection Update or `pr-update` message informs the listener (typically the Single View Trigger Generator) that a Projection's record has been updated, inserted or deleted.

 <details><summary>AsyncApi specification</summary>
 <p>